jonaslu/iamjonas/src/posts/2021/04/the-test-plan.md

 ---
-title: The test plan
+title: "The test-plan"
 date: 2021-04-26
 summary: >
   "The tests are timing out again" someone yells.
 "Alright I'll bump them" you instinctively respond.
 Then you pause and feel uneasy.
 Is there another way?
 ---

 This is just between you and me, ok?
 I'm not comfortable with releasing code that's only been unit-tested.
-I've [preached at lengths](https://www.iamjonas.me/2020/11/how-to-own-code.html) on this blog on how being correct is the single most important thing for a developer.
+I've [preached](https://www.iamjonas.me/2021/01/literate-atomic-commits.html) [at](https://www.iamjonas.me/2020/11/how-to-own-code.html) [lengths](https://www.iamjonas.me/2020/06/overview-mode.html) on this blog on how being correct is the single most important thing for a developer.

 How can I get away with that?

 ## Why u no unit-test?
 This has been a long time concern for me.
 While the world seems to embrace unit-tests and code coverage as a measure of quality I've grown more distant to it.
 The back-story is as following: I've rarely been saved by a unit-test.

 I'm saved by them mostly when I'm new to a project or have been working too long on the same feature.
 I've spent considerable time on writing unit-tests and even more time fixing them when they break.